-July 8, 2006: The day Amelie Mauresmo justified her No 1 status
+July 8, 2006: The day Amelie Mauresmo justified her status as world No 1

 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
 On this day in 2006, Amélie Mauresmo won her second Grand Slam title, beating Justine Henin in the Wimbledon final

-On this day, July 8, in 2006, Amelie Mauresmo became the first French player to triumph at Wimbledon since Suzanne Lenglen, in 1925.
+On this day, July 8, 2006, Amelie Mauresmo became the first French player to triumph at Wimbledon since Suzanne Lenglen in 1925.
 In the final round, she defeated Justine Henin (2-6, 6-3, 6-4) in a spectacular clash of one-handed backhands.
-Mauresmo, who had reclaimed the world No 1 spot after claiming her first Grand Slam title in Melbourne, confirmed her hold on the tour in 2006, while depriving Henin of the only major title she had yet to win.
+Mauresmo, who had reclaimed the world No 1 spot after claiming her first Grand Slam title in Melbourne, confirmed her hold on the tour in 2006, while depriving the Belgian of the only Grand Slam title she had yet to win.

 The players: Amelie Mauresmo and Justine Henin

 - Amélie Mauresmo: the world No 1 seeking to justify her top billing

 Amelie Mauresmo was born in 1979 in France.
 She made herself famous in 1999, when, ranked No 29 in the world, she reached the Australian Open final, defeating world No 1 Lindsay Davenport in the semi-final (4-6, 7-5, 7-5) before losing to Martina Hingis (6-2, 6-3).
 That year, she also entered the top 10 for the first time and claimed her first title in Bratislava.
 She confirmed her potential in 2001, winning four trophies on the tour and going as far as the quarter-finals at the US Open (lost to Jennifer Capriati, 6-3, 6-4).